 That said, if you are looking for an Android flagship with a small size, you have no other compact alternatives.
 For this device, you get to choose between black, silver, blue and pink colors.

 Sony Xperia XZ1 Compact design and build quality

-As with the XZ Premium, only the top and bottom of the device is made of metal.
-The Xperia XZ1 Compact is protected against ingression of dust and water thanks to its IP65/68 certification.
-Last year's Xperia X Compact didn't have this certification.
+Like the XZ Premium, only the top and bottom are made of metal.
+In any case, the Xperia XZ1 Compact is protected from dust and water according to IP65/68 certification, while the Xperia X Compact was not.